|Chemical composition||ZrO2 65% SiO2 35%||Size(mm)|

 - Basket mills – Like the vertical sand mills, these can also grind and disperse materials.
 However, they offer a much greater level of dispersion.
 They work best with Zirconia Silicate beads ranging between 1.8mm-3.0mm

 - Ball mills – These are ideal for grinding applications on ores, ceramic materials, chemicals, among others.
 They’re popular with steel media.
 However, you can use Zirconia Silicate beads between 2.0mm-6.0mm instead.

 - Vibration mills – These are similar to ball mills, creating more force to help the grinding process.
 That’s because the media and parts have a smaller space, causing them to stay in contact for longer.
 You can use Zirconia Silicate beads between 2.0mm and 5.0mm for the various grinding procedures.

-Mass finishing can be a tedious process if you’re not aware of the right finishing media for your needs.
+Mass finishing can be a too long process if you’re not aware of the right finishing media for your needs.

-That’s why you need to talk to professionals in advance of purchasing finishing media.
+That’s why you need to talk to professionals before purchasing finishing media.

-Getting the wrong one could wind up ruining your pieces, which would wind up costing you.
+Getting the wrong one could end up ruining your pieces, which would end up costing you.

-Zirconia Silicate beads are wear-resistant media that perform a variety of activities within the grinding and dispersion field.
+Zirconia Silicate beads are wear-resistant media that perform a variety of activities within the grinding and dispersion fields.